alphabetworkers/alphabetworkersunion.org/frontend/content/press/releases/pay-parity.md

 _Press contact: press@alphabetworkersunion.org_

-## Dear Adrienne Crowther, Deepak Negi, Kent Walker, Ruth Porat, and Sundar Pichai,
+### Dear Adrienne Crowther, Deepak Negi, Kent Walker, Ruth Porat, and Sundar Pichai,

 **We believe that all workers at Google should receive the full wages they are legally entitled to and have earned.
-We demand that Google immediately pay back all Temps, Vendors and Contractors (TVCs) who have been knowingly** ~~****~~**underpaid by Google.**
+We demand that Google immediately pay back all Temps, Vendors and Contractors (TVCs) who have been knowingly-underpaid by Google.**

 It has recently come to light, as reported by [The New York Times](https://www.nytimes.com/2021/09/10/technology/google-temporary-workers-labor-laws-pay.html) and [The Guardian](https://www.theguardian.com/technology/2021/sep/10/google-underpaid-workers-illegal-pay-disparity-documents), that Google has knowingly underpaid TVCs across dozens of countries, in direct violation of pay [parity laws](https://www.theguardian.com/technology/2021/sep/10/google-underpaid-workers-illegal-pay-disparity-documents?CMP=Share_AndroidApp_Other) across the globe.
 [Google has consistently obscured its employees' salaries](https://www.vox.com/recode/2019/5/31/18644866/google-contractors-pay-ratings-glassdoor)—and now, we know more about why.